By: Gene Walden, Senior Finance Editor September 24, 2019

-Millennials are an eclectic generation with many interests, but “retirement planning” is typically nowhere near the top of the list.1 Strapped with lower wages and higher student debt than the generations before them, Millennials often have more pressing financial worries than retiring 30 to 50 years down the road.
+Millennials are a diverse generation with many interests, but “retirement planning” is typically nowhere near the top of those interests.1 Strapped with lower wages and higher student debt than the generations before them, Millennials often have more pressing financial worries than retiring about 25 to 40 years down the road.

 Invest at work

-Your investments within the plan grow tax-deferred until you withdraw the money (typically after you retire and may be in a lower tax bracket.)
-An added benefit at many firms is the company match in which the company matches all of or part of your contribution to the plan.
-If you don’t take advantage of your 401k plan, you could be leaving money on the table.
+Your investments within the plan grow tax-deferred until you withdraw the money (typically after you retire and may be in a lower tax bracket).
+Many companies also match all or part of employee contributions.
+By not taking advantage of your employer’s 401(k) plan, you could be leaving money on the table.

-If you don’t work for a company with a 401k plan, you may be able to receive a similar tax advantage by contributing some of your wages to an Individual Retirement Account (IRA).
+If your company doesn’t offer a 401(k) plan, you may be able to receive a similar tax advantage by contributing some of your wages to an Individual Retirement Account (IRA).
 (See: Don't Miss the Tax and Savings Benefits of an IRA)